-Later figures show details that are not made immediately clear by the overview image and which may also have an effect on the cabinet's resistance/interference emission levels, as well as shield connection techniques.
+Subsequent diagrams show details that are not made immediately clear by the overview diagram and which may also influence the resistance/interference emission levels of the control cabinet, as well as shield connection techniques.

-Arrangement of RFI suppression filters and line reactors
+Arrangement of radio interference suppression filters and line reactors

-Another section shows how the RFI suppression filters and line reactors are arranged in a SINAMICS DC MASTER.
+Another section shows how the radio interference suppression filters and commutating reactors are arranged for a SINAMICS DCM.
 The order in which the reactors and filters are installed must be adhered to.
 The filter cables on the line side and unit side must be physically separated.

-For information on selecting fuses for semiconductor protection, please refer to the Chapter titled "Fuses (Page 149)".
+For information on selecting fuses for semiconductor protection, see Chapter "Fuses (Page 159)".

-6.1.3 Example of a cabinet configuration
+6.1.3 Example of a cabinet design

-Figure 6-3 Example of a cabinet configuration with a SINAMICS DC MASTER of up to 850 A
+Figure 6-3 Example of a cabinet design with a SINAMICS DCM up to 850 A